opencryptoki/openssl-pkcs11-sign-provider/README.md

 asymmetric operations with private PKCS\#11 keys.
 Requests with other key material will be forwarded to an OpenSSL built-in provider.

-This provider is a prove-of-concept at the current state.

 ## Build

 This project requires OpenSSL 3.0 or later, as well as opencryptoki.